Transparency in supply chains

 Voluntary disclosure of sustainability performance is a powerful tool for driving change in global supply chains.
 Across sectors, there has been a shift towards increased transparency, with businesses more readily reporting environmental and social performance.
 This transparency increases accountability within supply chains, providing businesses with an additional incentive to achieve their goals and allows improved oversight of business practices by investors, consumers and the wider sustainability community.
 Sector-specific initiatives such as the CDP (previously known as the Carbon Disclosure Project) have led the way in this regard and we look to replicate this for the seafood sector.

-The ODP promotes transparency in wild caught seafood through encouraging companies to identify the fisheries where they source products alongside information on the environmental performance of each fishery.
+The Ocean Disclosure Project (ODP) promotes transparency in wild caught seafood through encouraging companies to identify the fisheries where they source products alongside information on the environmental performance of each fishery.
 The ODP therefore represents a pioneering commitment to supply chain transparency for companies sourcing from the world’s wild fisheries.

 The ODP is planned to grow over the next few years through active promotion to potential participants in Europe, the Americas and Asia.
 The format will also expand; it is intended to include more information on corporate commitments to sustainable seafood sourcing in the future as well as information on traceability systems.
 Work on implementing these developments is already underway.